alexandramapiano/.doom.d/README.md

-My personal config based on Vanilla (GNU) Emacs - without Doom Emacs or Spacemacs
+My personal config based on Vanilla (GNU) Emacs.
+So far, without evil.

-So far, no evil

 Commits are slow as I mainly use the master branch (w/ Doom Emacs).

-## Install
+## Moved

-* Back up your .emacs.d directory is you have one

-`git clone --branch vanilla https://github.com/earne/yikes.git ~/.emacs.d`
+Moved to a separate repo: https://github.com/earnestma/altemacs